 Commit to writing everyday for at least 10 or 15 min.
 The best time to write in your journal is either in the morning or just before going to bed or if you are a busy mom like me, in the public transportation on your way to work.

-Would love to know about your experience with journaling.
-Don't forget to share them with us in the Facebook group to encourage more sisters to start this practice too.
+I would love to know about your experience with journaling.
+Feel free to share it here below or with us in the Facebook group to encourage more sisters to start this practice too.